Electric bikes have become extremely trendy but are e-bikes safe for seniors too?

 Because of the extra components on an e-bike, like the motor, controller, and battery, electric bikes are heavier than traditional bikes.
 An electric bike could weigh 50 kg or even more because of these.

-This is a challenge for seniors that don’t live on the ground floor.
+This is a challenge for seniors who don’t live on the ground floor.
 Transporting that e-bike to their apartment would be difficult.
 It will also be difficult for seniors to transport it home if the battery dies while riding.

 E-Bike May Require More Maintenance